EU court: Social networks can't be piracy brakes

 "Such an injunction would result in a serious infringement of Netlog's freedom to conduct its business since it would require Netlog to install a complicated, costly, permanent computer system at its own expense," it said.

-Judges also said forcing companies to install a filter to identify, analyze and process users' personal information might infringe their privacy and could result in the blocking of lawful content.
+Judges also said forcing companies to install a filter to identify, analyse and process users' personal information might infringe their privacy and could result in the blocking of lawful content.

 The obligations of internet-based services to police online piracy have sparked heated argument recently, as entertainment companies and publishers attempt to enforce controls.